EricXia7/Midterm-project/README.md

 * 1. select "Use this template" and create a repository with the name "Midterm-project".
 * 2. clone the repo, running `cd Midterm-project` to open the repository
 * 3. run `python scrape/scrape.py`, you will see a new file named “dataset” in the "Midterm-project" folder.
-* cd to Midterm-project(The following code has to start from this postion)
+* cd to Midterm-project(The following code has to start from this position)
-* 4. Launch Jupyter Lab, choose final-analysis-1.ipyn,run the code.
+* 4. Launch Jupyter Lab,chosse code3,then choose final-analysis-1.ipyn,run the code.
-* 5. Launch Jupyter notebook on terminal, click on November.ipyn, run the code
+* 5. Go back to code2, click on November.ipyn, run the code.
-* 6. Go to Jupyter Home Page, open November_Plot.ipyn, run all the code.
+* 6. Go back to code2, open November_Plot.ipyn, run all the code.
-* 7. Go to Jupyter Home Page, open Nov_Dis.ipyn, run all the code.
+* 7. Go back to code2, open Nov_Dis.ipyn, run all the code.
-* 8. Go to Jupyter Home Page, open November_Filtered.ipyn, run all the code.
+* 8. Go back to code2, open November_Filtered.ipyn, run all the code.
-* 9. Go to Jupyter Home Page, open Filtered_Plot.ipyn, run all the code.
+* 9. Go back to code2, open Filtered_Plot.ipyn, run all the code.
 *

 ## Analysis